harshjayprakash/dog-walkers-finder/README.md

 ## Overview

-The "Dog Walker Finder" application is an application for dog owners to find dog walkers within their local area (distance specified )
+The "Dog Walker Finder" application for dog owners to find dog walkers within their local area (distance specified).
+The scenario states that the this application will be created by a small startup focused on using the cloud's scalable services.
+This is an assignment from the module BS3928 Cloud Computing and Infrastructure at the University of Winchester.

 ## Original Requirements